cstaelen/tidarr/README.md

   - REACT_APP_TIDAL_COUNTRY_CODE=<country-code>
 ```
 N.B. `<country-code>` should match your Tidal account country code.
-You can check it with :
+You can check it using :
 ```bash
 docker exec tidarr cat /root/.tiddl_config.json
 ```